Top 35 Android Interview Questions and Answers

 Answer: Android-enabled devices have built-in sensors that measure orientation, motion, and other conditions.

 These sensors provide data with high accuracy, which will help to monitor the positioning and movement of the device.
-Some of the sensors are hardware-based and few are software-based.
+Some of the sensors are hardware-based, and a few are software-based.

 There are three categories of sensors as mentioned below:

-• Motion Sensors: These sensors measure the rotational & acceleration forces and it includes gravity sensors, rotational vector sensors, accelerometers, etc.
+• Motion Sensors: These sensors measure the rotational & acceleration forces, and they include gravity sensors, rotational vector sensors, accelerometers, etc.

-• Environmental Sensors: It measures air temperature, pressure, humidity, etc.
+• Environmental Sensors: They measure air temperature, pressure, humidity, etc.

-• Position Sensors: It measures the physical position of the device and includes orientation sensors and magnetometers.
+• Position Sensors: They measure the physical position of the device and include orientation sensors and magnetometers.

 There are four types of Java Classes as shown below: